lucidInsomniac/Cognitive-Learning-App/README.md

 Activities are based on interviews with educators who specialize in teaching children with special needs, parents, and therapists, as well as the Snijders-Oomen Nonverbal Intelligence Test, also known as the SON-R 2 1/2-7 from the Netherlands, and from the US, commonly used methods such as P.E.R.M.A (Positive Emotion, Engagement, Relationships, Meaning, and Accomplishments), and research from the Child Mind Institute of NYC.

-## Motivation for project
+## Why should we care about this project?

 The amount of free apps available that cater to special needs people are very limited, especially those targeted for children of low-income backgrounds.
+Many of these parents do not have access to educational services, or healthcare to help them give a better life for their child, or loved one by bringing out the most of their potential abilities.
+And in the end, they are the ones left behind, or become invisible.

-## Why should we care about this project?
+We want to help break down the stigma and barriers surrounding people learning disabilities, and by understanding how people absorb knowledge, we can help give them a brighter future.

 ## How do I get started?

 First things, first, please read through the Code of Conduct Page.
 If you agree to these terms, you may proceed on.

-## Select how you would like to participate:
+## Select how you would like to participate

 ### USER ( You can take part in more than one role)